Niagara Falls New York

 On the boardwalk at Cave of the Winds

-Hiking the Niagara Gorge Trail System
+Hiking Niagara Gorge

-Reeling in a catch on a fishing charter
+Reeling in a catch

 The falls illuminated at night

-Be enthralled by a natural wonder
+Be enthralled by Upstate New York’s natural wonder.

-Just minutes from Niagara Falls is the Niagara Wine Trail where wineries produce grapes on vines that are over 100 years old.
-Hailed “the most cutting edge wine region in the country” by the New York Post, the Niagara Wine Trail is situated between the Niagara Escarpment and Lake Ontario where geography gives way to rich soil and a unique micro-climate, suitable for the production of grapes to make fine wines.
+Stop into the sweet Village of Lewiston for a real step back in time and relish the quaint streets, vibrant historical attractions and compelling local culture.
+Nearby, three centuries of history await at Old Fort Niagara, where one of the oldest surviving U.S. flags is permanently displayed.
+It was captured by the British during the War of 1812.
+Just minutes from Niagara Falls is the Niagara Wine Trail, USA, where wineries produce grapes on vines that are more than 100 years old.
+Hailed as “the most cutting edge wine region in the country” by the New York Post, the Niagara Wine Trail is situated between the Niagara Escarpment and Lake Ontario, where geography gives way to rich soil and a unique micro-climate suitable for the production of grapes to make fine wines.